vuejs/vuex/docs/en/api.md

   })
   ```

-- **watch(pathOrGetter: String|Function, cb: Function, [options: Object])**
+- **watch(getter: Function, cb: Function, [options: Object])**

-  Watch a path or a getter function's value, and call the callback when the value changes.
+  Reactively watch a getter function's return value, and call the callback when the value changes.
+The getter receives the store's state as the only argument.
 Accepts an optional options object that takes the same options as Vue's `vm.$watch` method.

   To stop watching, call the returned handle function.